YC-Lammy/py-office-workbench/README.md

 # workbench
-A framework for useful tools
+A cross-platform framework for useful tools

+pre-alpha state

 built in tools include
 - a spreadsheet based on numpy and QAbstractTableModel using numpy ndarray as backend data type, for high efficient data management and data analyzing